juniorsundarCasual/TGT/vault/volume-3.chapter-174.md

 "This isn't a place to learn!"
 It wasn't conducive at all!

-The only places where teaching of some kind took place were at this large congregational buildings known as pavilions.
+The few lcoations where teaching of some kind took place were at this large congregational buildings known as pavilions.
 These buildings were multifunctional, in their they operated as both repositories and storage rooms, as well as lecture and practice halls.
 For example, the Ritual Formation Pavilion was one of the larger buildings in the Sect.
 It was only a short distance away from the Mission Centre as you descended mountain.

 The Ritual Formation Pavilion had two architectural forms mated into one seamless structure.
 There was a towering section which also acted as the entrance and hall, as well as a flat and wide section which acted as the practice area.
 After a long stretch of disappointment, Markus was finally excited to explore an actual house of learning.